I Want to Talk to Someone

 Types of Support

 If you choose to speak to someone about the sexual misconduct there are two types of resources available: confidential and non-confidential.
 What does this mean?
-Confidential resources, like counseling or victim advocacy services, are not required to report the incident to the police.
+Confidential resources, like counseling or victim advocacy services (Confidential Advisors), are not required to report the incident to the police.
 There are legal protections for the discussions you have with confidential resources.
-Non-confidential resources, such as professors, academic advisors, resident advisors, coaches, and supervisors, are legally obligated to report incidents of sexual misconduct to the University.
+Non-confidential resources, such as professors, academic advisors, resident advisors, coaches, and supervisors, are obligated to report incidents of sexual misconduct to the University.
 Neither type of resource is better than the other.
 There is no right or wrong way to handle this.

 - Confidential Resources